TFCA Annual Conference Graphic

 Rachel Neutzler is the Director of Communications for Lake Travis Fire Rescue.
 She holds a Bachelor of Science in Public Relations from the University of Texas at Austin and a Master of Science in Communication from the University of Louisiana at Lafayette.
 Neutzler is a Master Public Information Officer through the Emergency Management Institute and a Credentialed PIO via the Center for Public Safety Excellence.
 She recently completed the Certified Public Communicator Program at Texas Christian University.

 Previously, Neutzler served as the Communications Director and Captain over Operational Support for the Harris County Fire Marshal’s Office, where she led communications during major incidents like the Arkema plant fire, ITC tank farm fire, and KMCO plant fire.
-For her exceptional communication during Hurricane Harvey, she earned multiple awards, including the Golden Mic Award and a Letter of Commendation.
+She earned multiple awards for her exceptional communication during Hurricane Harvey, including the Golden Mic Award and a Letter of Commendation.

 Neutzler also served as the PIO for the Texas State Fire Marshal’s Office, managing communications for the West Fertilizer Plant Explosion and the Athens Fertilizer Plant Fire.
 Additionally, she was the social media coordinator for the Office of the Attorney General.
 Neutzler is an instructor for FEMA’s PIO programs and a principal member of the NFPA 1030 committee.